 The things that got them where they are today.
 You’ll also hear a wise take on dealing with adversity – turning the proverbial lemons into lemonade.

-As human beings, we don’t like change.
+As human beings, we don’t like accepting change.
 Why?

 It’s unknown, it’s not predictable, it’s risky and potentially painful.
-Yet, when we become willing to step into the change, we may find that in fact things turn out better than we hoped for, that the change or unknown is positive, inspiring and meaningful.
+Yet, when we become willing to step into the change, we may find that in fact things turn out better than we hoped for.
+Change or unknown can be positive, inspiring and meaningful.

-We know that just because you are willing to give, doesn’t mean others are able to receive, but by flexing your vulnerability muscle and sharing your appreciation of others – their efforts, what they are experiencing, recognizing them and acknowledging them exactly where they are, you’ll gain inner strength.
+We know that just because you are willing to give, doesn’t mean others are able to receive.
+By flexing your vulnerability muscle and sharing your appreciation of others – their efforts, what they are experiencing, recognizing them and acknowledging them exactly where they are, you’ll gain inner strength.

 Successful people are risk takers by nature.
 Sometimes we step into business or a professional practice without thinking much about the ‘business side’ and suddenly, there you are – in business, taking a risk.
 It’s like being a kid and walking out on the high dive and there’s too big a line behind you to turn around.
 Besides, it would be mortifying – it feels like all eyes are on you.
 So what do you do?
 Right.
 You jump!